Revisiting a non-parametric reconstruction of the deceleration parameter from combined background and the growth rate data: Introduction

 Already there are quite a few investigations in this direction.
-Reconstruction of the deceleration parameter $q$ naturally started quite a long time back \citep{gong, wang, jesus}.
-As $q$ is evolving, the next higher order derivative, the jerk parameter $j$ has also been reconstructed from observational data \citep{luongo, rapetti, zz, ankan1, ankan2}.
+Reconstruction of the deceleration parameter $q$ naturally started quite a long time back and can be found in the work of Gong and Wang \cite{gong1, gong2}, Wang, Xu, Lu and Gui \cite{wang}, Lobo, Mimoso and Visser \cite{jose}, Mamon and Das \cite{sudipta}, Mamon \cite{mamon}, Cardenas and Motta \cite{motta}, Jesus, Holanda and Pereira \cite{jesus}, Yang and Gong \cite{yangong}, Almada et al. \cite{almada2020}.
+The list is surely not quite exhaustive.
+As $q$ is evolving, the next higher order derivative, the jerk parameter $j$ has also been reconstructed from observational data \cite{luongo, rapetti, zz, ankan1, ankan2}.
 These investigations mostly rely on a parametrization of the kinematical quantity and an estimation of the parameters from observational data.
-This approach normally is a bit biased as the quantities depend on $z$ in a given way depending on the functional form assumed.
-A more robust form of reconstruction is a non-parametric reconstruction, where the quantity of interest is reconstructed directly from the data without assuming any functional form.
-For the physical quantities like the equation of state parameter of the dark energy, dark energy potential etc., this practice is already there \citep{sahl1, sahl2, holsclaw1, holsclaw2, holsclaw3, critt, sanjay, zzhang}.
+This approach normally is a bit biased as the quantities depend on $z$ in a given way according to the functional form chosen as an ansatz.
+A more robust form is a non-parametric reconstruction, where the quantity of interest is reconstructed directly from the data without assuming any functional form.
+For the physical quantities like the equation of state parameter of the dark energy, dark energy potential, etc., this practice is already there \cite{sahl1, sahl2, holsclaw1, holsclaw2, holsclaw3, critt, sanjay, zzhang}.

+The motivation of this work is to reconstruct the deceleration parameter $q$ directly from observational data without assuming any parametric form for $q$.
+We do not start from any theory of gravity or any form of matter distribution in the universe.
+The only a priori assumption is that the universe is spatially homogeneous and isotropic, thus described by the Friedmann-Lemaitre-Robertson-Walker (FLRW) metric.
+We restrict ourselves to the reconstruction of the kinematical parameter $q$ and do not aim to figure out physical quantities like the dark energy potential or the dark energy equation of state.